riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 });
 {% endhighlight %}

 Once again we are using a descriptive explanation for the `describe` and `it` text.
 In the test itself we're grabbing all the `li` items from the page (our tasks will be contained in `li` tags) and storing them in the `tasks` variable.
-We then check that we have 3 tasks on the page and that the 3 tasks contain the expected text.
+We then check that we have 3 tasks on the page and that the 3 tasks contain the expected text of `This is task 1, This is task... etc`.

-With that we have 4 failing tests so let's get these suckers passing!
+We now have 4 failing tests so let's get these suckers passing!

 ###Making the tests pass
 First let's update our HTML to include the expected page contents.